mxdev/jquery-csv/README.md

 How this fork differs from the origin:

-* Convert an array of values to CSV (implemented, but now widely tested)
+* Convert an array of values to CSV (implemented, but not widely tested)
-* Convert an array of objects to CSV (implemented, but now widely tested)
+* Convert an array of objects to CSV (implemented, but not widely tested)
+* Simplified usage with nodejs. `jQuery` is no longer required to be `require`d :)